EmumbaOrg/docs-retail-solution-accelerator/docs/Tear Down/teardown.md

 ## Clean-up

-Once you have completed this workshop, delete the Azure resources you created.
+Once you have completed this guide, delete the Azure resources you created.
 You are charged for the configured capacity and resource usage.
 Follow these instructions to delete your resource group and all resources you created for this solution accelerator.

 1. In the VS Code integrated terminal, navigate to the root directory of your repository, execute the following command to delete the resources created by the `azd` workflow: